 I am very concerned about the challenges lawyers face finding good legal translators.
 I am particularly interested in the native speaker principle which is mainly applied in English-speaking countries.
 The native speaker principle prescribes that a translator must only translate into his native language and not into the foreign language.
 The extent to which the native speaker principle is sensible in the field of legal translation and the extent to which it is applied and indeed can be applied in Germany is an interesting subject.
 It is also the topic of my MA dissertation, The native speaker principle and its place in legal translation, and an article which I published in The Linguist at the beginning of 2013 (A new rule of law?, pages 12-13).

-Between 2012 and 2016 I was involved as a mentor in the mentoring programme run by the German Federal Association of Interpreters and Translators (BDÜ) for new translators.
+Between 2012 and 2018 I was involved as a mentor in the mentoring programme run by the German Federal Association of Interpreters and Translators (BDÜ) for new translators.
 Over the years I have gained a lot of experience and come to know what it is that my clients want and need.
 I feel that it is important to share this information with colleagues just entering the industry right from the start so that, on top of their linguistic skills, they are encouraged to acquire the business skills and mindset they need to meet the requirements of their clients.
-I also write a blog for new translators.